SECRETARY’S ADVISORY COMMITTEE ON HUMAN RESEARCH PROTECTIONS

 - Special populations, such as neonates and children, prisoners, and the decisionally impaired;

-- Pregnant women, embryos, and fetuses;
+- Individuals who are pregnant, embryos, and fetuses;

 - Individuals and populations in international studies;

 - Populations in which there are individually identifiable samples, data, or information; and

 - Investigator conflicts of interest.

 In addition, the Committee shall be responsible for reviewing selected ongoing work and planned activities of the Office for Human Research Protections (OHRP) and other offices/agencies within HHS responsible for human subjects protection.
 These evaluations may include but are not limited to a review of assurance systems, the application of minimal research risk standards, the granting of waivers, education programs sponsored by OHRP, and the ongoing monitoring and oversight of IRBs and the institutions that sponsor research.